-Outward Bound was founded in 1941 in the tumultuous waters of the North Sea during World War II, to provide young sailors with the experiences and skills necessary to survive at sea.
-Named after the nautical term for a ship’s departure from the certainties of the harbor, Outward Bound was a joint effort between British shipping magnate Sir Lawrence Holt and progressive German educator Kurt Hahn, (http://www.kurthahn.org/).
+The first Outward Bound school was founded in 1941 in the tumultuous waters of the North Sea during World War II, to provide young sailors with the experiences and skills necessary to survive at sea.
+Named after the nautical term for a ship’s departure from the certainties of the harbor, Outward Bound was a joint effort between British shipping magnate Sir Lawrence Holt and progressive German educator Kurt Hahn.
 Hahn had developed his progressive ideas, first as founder of the Salem School in Germany, and later at Gordonstoun, a boarding school in Scotland, that soon became one of Britain’s most distinguished and innovative schools.
 Hahn believed education must encompass both the intellect and character of a person.
-In creating the first Outward Bound School, he was able to utilize the experiential learning model to employ real and powerful experiences as a means to gain self-esteem, discover innate abilities, and cultivate a sense of responsibility toward others.
+In creating the first Outward Bound school, he was able to utilize the experiential learning model to employ real and powerful experiences as a means to gain self-esteem, discover innate abilities, and cultivate a sense of responsibility toward others.
 Outward Bound has since become the premier adventure-based education program in the world.

 Rowe’s third year saw expansion with equipment, river rafting, and mountaineering surrounding his central location in Quepos, which had three uncrowded rivers ideal for rafting.
 Running day trips on the rivers helped him build the capital needed to establish a school for running courses more relevant to his philosophical approach to instructing.
-Sowly, he started leading trips whose objectives were to learn through adventure.
-He founded Save the Rainforest Expeditions School (STRES) to provide a route to work with youth while applying the same philosophies as he used at COBS.
+Slowly, he started leading trips whose objectives were to learn through adventure.
+He founded Save the Rainforest Expeditions School (STRES) to work with youth while applying the same philosophies as he used at COBS.
 STRES strived to focus on teaching self-reliance, leadership, compassion, and service in a Costa Rican environment.

 In 1994, Rowe applied for and received a provisional charter, which would become a permanent charter after three years dependent on the ability to adhere to Outward Bound International’s (OBI) policies and procedures.